PERSONAL LOG: HABITAT & "THE NEST"

 AUTHOR: Specialist "Luca" (A-992-L)

 Dr. Vance asked me to describe our quarters.
-She calls it 'Environmental Psychology.'
-I call it 'The Odd Couple.'
+She calls it "Environmental Psychology."
+I call it "The Odd Couple," and I mean that affectionately.

-My Side (The Nest): Wulfsige calls it 'Controlled Chaos.'
+My side — Wulfsige calls it "Controlled Chaos."
 I call it home.

-He’s always the last one up.
-He checks the door lock three times.
+He's always last to bed.
+He checks the door lock three times — not anxiously, just methodically, the way someone checks because they've decided checking is part of the ritual and the ritual matters.
 Then he walks over to my side.

-He doesn't wake me up.
-He just... fixes things.
-If my blanket fell off, he pulls it up.
-If I kicked a pillow across the room, he puts it back.
-Last night, he noticed I was shivering (the AC is too cold for me sometimes), and he took the heavy wool blanket off his own bed and put it on me.
+He doesn't wake me.
+He just fixes things.
+Quietly.
+If my blanket slid off, he pulls it back.
+If I kicked a pillow halfway across the room in my sleep, he retrieves it and puts it back in the pile.
+Last week, he noticed I was shivering — the AC in the bunk runs cold and I don't retain heat the way he does — and he took the heavy wool blanket off his own bed and laid it over me without a word.

-I asked him about it this morning.
-I said, 'Aren't you cold?'
+I asked him about it in the morning.
+I said: "Aren't you cold?"

-He just shrugged and said, 'I run hot.
-Don't worry about me!
-I'm good!'
+He shrugged.
+"I run hot.
+Don't worry about me.
+I'm good."

 End of Log.